• Skip to primary navigation

 • 250 g extra-firm tofu

-• 3 tbsp Thai green curry paste (or whole amount if making your own)
+• 3 tablespoon Thai green curry paste (or whole amount if making your own)

 • 1 kaffir lime leaf